- Primary Sources

 Provided by Professor Scarlet Jost

-To find primary sources in databases and on the Web search your topic(s) and other relevant terms.
+TIP: To find primary sources in databases and on the Web search your topic(s) and other relevant terms.

 your topic AND (research OR study) AND university

 your topic AND "focus of the study"

 your topic AND "purpose of this study"